pb2377/PACS-Domain-Generalisation/README.md

 the baseline results that are reported in most papers looking at PACS DG.

 Full readme TBD:
-- Only included baseline models (i.e. training existing architectures as standard)
+- Only included baseline models (i.e. training existing architectures as standard).
-- Removed the extensive analysis code for now because there  was too much stuff I can't share in it.
+- Removed the extensive analysis code for now because there is nothing to compare against (this is only the baseline).
 - Admin have changed something with the GPU cluster ports, so I removed tensorboard writing because I can't access it remotely atm.